pycob/pyvibe/README.md

 ```bash
 pip install pyvibe
 ```
-Once installed, you can begin creating UI components by creating a new Page object and adding components to it using the add_* methods.
-You can then return the page as HTML by calling page.to_html().
+Once installed, you can begin creating UI components by creating a new Page object and adding components to it using the `.add_*` methods.
+You can then return the page as HTML by calling `page.to_html()`.

 For example, to create a new page with a header and a paragraph of text, you could use the following code: